100 Nativity Scenes in the Vatican: Cristian Rago from Campania among the participants

-Cristian Rago, a young musician and master of nativity scene art, is among the 100 artists chosen to exhibit in the Vatican during the prestigious event “100 Presepi in Vaticano”.
-Rago, originally from Salerno and born in 1996, represents Campania in an event dominated so far by Neapolitan masters.
+Cristian Rago, a young musician and master of nativity scene art, is among the 100 artists chosen to exhibit at the Vatican during the prestigious event "100 Nativity Scenes in the Vatican."
+Rago, originally from Salerno and born in 1996, represents Campania in an event previously dominated by Neapolitan masters.

 An artistic journey between music and nativity scene tradition